tudelft3d/website/journals/index.md

    * Impact factor: n/a 5-year impact factor: n/a
    * Publisher: Springer
    * Reports on leading-edge research in artificial intelligence and other areas of computer science.
+   * It is usually published as proceedings of a conference

 #### Marine Geodesy: An International Journal of Ocean Surveys, Mapping and Sensing (*UMGD*)
    * [webpage](http://www.tandf.co.uk/journals/UMGD)